Rahul Ram: Discography

 In 2015, Indian Ocean composed the music for critically acclaimed Masaan (2015), in which Rahul Ram collaborated with writer Varun Grover and Swanand Kirkire for two songs and an original composition Bhor.
-Rahul toured with Being Indian original series 'Aisi Taisi Democracy,' the coming together of three prolific talents - stand-up comedian and social-satirist Sanjay Rajoura, stand-up comedian, writer and lyricist Varun Grover (writer) joined him.
+Rahul toured with Being Indian original series 'Aisi Taisi Democracy,' the coming together of three prolific talents; stand-up comedian and social-satirist Sanjay Rajoura, stand-up comedian, writer and lyricist Varun Grover joined him.

 Rahul also acted in A. R. Rahman's multi-lingual musical film 99 Songs.